It's really cold in Paris right now !

 The thickness is about seven inches with the fabric on fold.

 Don't forget to surge the turtleneck piece after the cutting process.

 Fold your rectangle in half and sew it.

-Use some pins juste to make sure that the turtleneck does not move.
+Use some pins just to make sure that the turtleneck does not move.

-Make sure that the turtleneck seam match with one of your shoulder seam before you attach the turtleneck to the sweater.
+Sew the other shoulder and make sure that the turtleneck seam match with one of your shoulders seam before you attach the turtleneck to the sweater.

 Step 4: The Sleeves & Sides

-Here you ll need to pin the sleeves to the armholes.
+Here, you will need to pin the sleeves to the armholes.

 I advise you to pin the middle and the corners first.